LuisGoncalves05/Minidash/docs/README.md

 **Problem in Context**

 Minidash uses Lanterna for its I/O operations.
-Lanterna has a rather complicated interface with more complexity and funcionality than what was needed for Minidash.
+Lanterna has a rather complicated interface with more complexity and functionality than what was needed for Minidash.
 Besides adding unnecessary I/O-related clutter where it didn't belong, it forced us to repeat code in many places and to tightly couple our implementation with Lanterna's.

 **The Pattern**